browserengineering/book/book/forms.md

 This isn't real form-encoding---I'm just replacing spaces by `"%20"`.
-Real form-encoding escapes characters like the equal sign, the ampersand, and so on; but given that our browser is a toy anyway, let\'s just try to avoid typing equal signs, ampersands, and so on into forms.
+Real form-encoding escapes characters like the equal sign, the ampersand, and so on; but given that our browser is a toy anyway, let's just try to avoid typing equal signs, ampersands, and so on into forms.

 Sixth and finally, to actually send a POST request, we need to modify